 St. Joseph's program is designated a Center of Excellence by the American Society for Metabolic and Bariatric Surgery (ASMBS).
 This program, administered by the Surgical Review Corp., advances the safety, efficacy and efficiency of bariatric and metabolic surgical care.
 It also recognizes surgeons and facilities that demonstrate an unparalleled commitment and ability to consistently deliver safe, effective, evidence-based care.
 The program is structured to continuously improve care quality and patient safety.

 According to the ASMBS, truly excellent patient care is the result of both the individual surgeon and the facility at which the surgery is performed.
 The BSCOE designation is, therefore, awarded to both the surgeon and facility, which enables patients to distinguish providers who have met the requirements for delivering high-quality perioperative and long-term follow-up care from those who have not.
-There are two surgeons practicing at St. Joseph's who have earned the ASMBS Bariatric Surgery Center of Excellence designation.
-They are William Graber, MD, and Dmitri Baranov, MD.
+All of our bariatric surgeons practicing at St. Joseph's have earned the ASMBS Bariatric Surgery Center of Excellence designation.

 The ASMBS Bariatric Surgery Center of Excellence program was developed in conjunction with leading bariatric surgeons, hospital administrators, health plans, researchers and patient advocates.
 A commitment to long-term patient care and success necessitates that the requirements be comprehensive, research-based and verified through a rigorous site inspection.